 The birthing field is extremely porous.
 We all have a tremendous responsibility, especially those practitioners that are present in the birthing room, to stay calm, centered, and connected to pleasure and oxytocin flow.
 This is a physical body practice that practitioners can explore outside of the birthing room.
 The more your body knows how to locate the bliss and ecstasy that is always flowing within, the more you can call upon it at will to support a birth.
 The repercussions for your personal life are pretty great too!

 Each of you has a powerful opportunity to raise consciousness and empower an expectant mom through this transformative rite of passage in ways that could dramatically alter her experience of birth.
 You can empower each woman you work with to ENJOY the journey of labor and delivery rather than simply endure it.

 Reclaiming the experience of childbirth is a major step in the evolution of women, and truly all beings on this planet.
 Every baby is born through a woman and as we support a generation of empowered moms in birth, we will inevitably support the emergence of a whole new generation of beings.

 The repercussions for mom and baby are enormous and if you have any doubt, just as yourself the age old question- “How would your childhood have been different if your mother was more joyous, empowered, supported, _________???”

-I will be delving into each of these components on a deeper level and more in the Ecstatic Birth Practitioner Training program coming up this June.
+I delve into each of these components on a deeper level and more in the Ecstatic Birth Practitioner Training program.

 Those of you that are unequivocally on board in ushering in this new paradigm of childbirth, I invite you to consider immersing yourself in an intimate global community of like minded practitioners by joining us.
 These trainings will transform your relationship to your own body and provide you with tools and practices to support your clients in their journey towards motherhood.